-Tilting umbrellas make it possible for you to maneuver your umbrella’s canopy to the exact position you want shaded, without you having to lift the whole umbrella.
-Tilting umbrellas come with a pivoting feature, an additional joint that allows the pole to rotate.
+Tilting umbrellas allow you to maneuver your umbrella’s canopy to the exact position you want to be shaded without lifting the whole umbrella.
+Tilting umbrellas have a pivoting feature, an additional joint that allows the pole to rotate.
 And because of its flexibility, you are shaded as much as you want from the scorching heat.

 3. Cantilever or Offset Umbrella

 This type of patio umbrella has a support base that is heavy enough to make it stand firm.
-The pole of a cantilever umbrella is not in the middle of the umbrella; instead, it is on its side.
-Also, there is a long arm that holds up the giant canopy of the umbrella.
+The pole of a cantilever umbrella is not in the middle of the umbrella but on its side.
+Also, a long arm holds up the giant canopy of the umbrella.
 An offset umbrella is heavier than others, making it less portable.
-Cantilevers are advantageous because they can shade a larger area, due to the absence of the center pole.
+Cantilevers are advantageous because they can shade a larger area due to the absence of the center pole.

 4. Sail Umbrella

 This type of umbrella is different from the other kinds of patio umbrellas.
-They have a tri-cornered design that makes it easy for you to tie it to any area of your backyard, garden, or patio.
+Their tri-cornered design makes it easy for you to tie it to any area of your backyard, garden, or patio.
 The sail umbrella is more suitable for those who have children.
 This umbrella does not require a base or a pole, making it easier to carry and package.

-Other types of patio umbrellas include the tiki-style umbrella, commercial patio umbrella, patio umbrellas with LED lights, and pagoda umbrellas.
+Other patio umbrellas include the tiki-style umbrella, commercial patio umbrella, patio umbrellas with LED lights, and pagoda umbrellas.

 What is a Market Umbrella?